 Some employers opt to offer equity related incentives to key employees.
 These can give those employees an incentive to work towards corporate aims.
-Under certain types of equity scheme, any increase in value of an employee's equity holding or entitlement will be subject to capital gains tax (generally at 10% or 20% depending very broadly on whether the employee pays income tax at 20% or 40/45% respectively) rather than income tax and NIC.
+Under certain types of equity scheme, any increase in value of an employee's equity holding or entitlement will be subject to capital gains tax (generally at 10% or 20%) rather than income tax and NIC.
 To put in place a plan which balances tax efficiency with commercial objectives, arrangements need to be carefully structured with the benefit of specialist advice, especially where overseas nationals may be involved.

-5 Other ways to establish a business presence in the UK
+5. Other ways to establish a business presence in the UK